 $ | Romantic | Fun for Kids

 Villa Borghese was the residence of Cardinal Scipione Borghese.
 He developed it into a sort of secret garden with peacocks and exotic animals running around.

 It is home to the Borghese Galleria, the cardinal’s former residence, and other points of interest you’ll want to check out.
-You can walk around the park and soak in the sites but I definitely recommend renting a rowboat in Laghetto di Villa Borghese on a nice day.
-Check out the article below to find out how.
+Also, you can walk around the park and take in the sights, and I definitely recommend renting a rowboat in Laghetto di Villa Borghese on a nice day.

 - Il Pincio (mentioned above)

 - Laghetto di Villa Borghese and Temple of Asclepius